About Red Horse Training

 For beginners we offer instruction in Western Riding based on Traditional Stock Seat principles which can serve as a foundation across all disciplines.
 For riders pursuing or wishing to pursue select disciplines we offer: Ranch Riding, Barrel Racing, Pole Bending, Goat Tying, Western Pleasure, Breakaway Roping, Equitation, Trail Riding, Ground work and more.

-Boarding is only offered for clients in training or competing with Red Horse Training.
-No public boarding is offered at this time.
+Boarding is only offered for clients in training with Red Horse Training.
+No public boarding is offered.

 Originally from California, the owner and trainer of Red Horse Training has traveled the country looking for the perfect place to call home.
 Through the vineyards of California, the ranges of Montana, to the Skyscrapers of New York, Caitlin has helped countless horses and riders better develop their connections with each other through her unique and quiet approach to training.
 With a strong background in classical dressage and firm background in equitation, she has taken these foundation steps in riding and applied them to bio-mechanical teaching and natural horsemanship techniques.
 Riders come away with a better understanding of what they need to do to subtly change their riding and why it's important, both mentally and physically, to their horse.